Murder of Peter R. de Vries: Investigation

 The Dutch police arrested three suspects that same evening.
 Two suspects were in a car that was stopped on the A4 motorway near Leidschendam.
 The third person was released the next day, and is no longer a suspect.
-As of July 15, a 35-year-old Polish man identified as Kamil E. is the suspected getaway car driver, while a 21-year-old man and aspiring rapper, known as Delano G. is the suspected shooter.
-Dutch media has reported that the suspected killer is the nephew or cousin of one of the henchmen of Ridouan Taghi.
+As of July 15, a 35-year-old Polish man identified as Kamil Egiert from Maurik (born 1986) is the suspected getaway car driver, while a 21-year-old man and aspiring rapper known as Delano Geerman from Rotterdam (born 3 September 1999) is the suspected shooter.
+Dutch media has reported that the suspected killer is the nephew or cousin of one of the henchmen of gangster Ridouan Taghi.
 De Vries was involved in the prosecution of Taghi.

 The trial against the two suspects opened in Amsterdam in June 2022.
+In June 2024, the Amsterdam Criminal Court sentenced three men to prison sentences of up to 28 years for the murder of Peter R. de Vries.
+Four other defendants were also sentenced to prison terms of up to 14 years for aiding and abetting.
+Two defendants were acquitted because they had only been accused of participating in a criminal organization, which the court believed could not be proven.

+Shooter Delano Geerman and driver Kamil Egiert were sentenced to 28 years in prison.
+The third main perpetrator, Krystian M. (29), is considered a "murder broker".
+He was sentenced to 26 years in prison.
+He was the only one that admitted to his complicity and apologized to de Vries's relatives.

 Security

-De Vries was frequently threatened, but did not want any police or private security.
+De Vries was frequently threatened, but was reported as not wanting any police protection or private security.
 However, there was criticism that he could have been protected better.
 He had a tattoo on his leg with his motto On bended knee is no way to be free.
 He explained the tattoo as "It means that we are not subservient to anyone.
 That no one can dominate us.
 That means that we are never, ever, anyone's slave."
-The demissionary Minister of Justice and Security, Ferd Grapperhaus, commissioned an independent investigation into the security of De Vries.
+The caretaker Minister of Justice and Security, Ferd Grapperhaus, commissioned an independent investigation into the security of De Vries.
 His partner, Tahmina Akefi, said that his murder could have been prevented and that the system failed them.
 She also denied reports that De Vries did not want security.